 If you have a concussion, the next step in your healing process should be to book an appointment with your eye doctor.
 An eye exam is necessary to be sure that the concussion didn’t cause any permanent damage to your eyesight.

 If the answer is yes, then that is it for the eye tests.
-Sure, it’s a good test to make sure the concussion didn’t cause any blindness but it fails to check deep within the eye for refractive errors or sensitivity issues caused by the concussion.
+Sure, it’s a good test to make sure the concussion didn’t cause blindness.
+However, it fails to check deep within the eye for refractive errors or sensitivity issues caused by the concussion.

 You need a more comprehensive exam to make sure that all is well with the eyes.
-From there, if you have a more severe problem than blurred vision, your eye doctor will take you through the steps of dealing with it.
+If you have a more severe problem than blurred vision, your eye doctor will take you through the steps of healing.

 Dealing with Loss of Visual Acuity

-A concussion can trigger a loss of vision acuity, which can seem like blurred vision.
+A concussion can trigger a loss of visual acuity, which can seem like blurred vision.
 Visual acuity is what provides us with precise vision.
-Someone who needs eye glasses will have low visual acuity, hence the need for the glasses to enhance the preciseness of their vision.
+Someone who needs eyeglasses will have low visual acuity.
+Hence the need for the glasses to enhance the preciseness of their vision.

-When someone with a concussion experiences a loss in visual acuity, the only way to treat it during the healing process is to use the proper magnifying tools.
-Some may opt for a simple magnifying glass for reading, while others will get fitted for temporary prescription glasses.
+When someone with a concussion experiences a loss in visual acuity, they need to be treated with proper magnifying tools.
+Some may opt for a simple magnifying glass for reading.
+Others will get fitted for temporary prescription glasses.
 The latter is the more expensive option.

-A brain injury affects everyone differently and there is no telling if this vision condition will persist after the brain has healed.
+A brain injury affects everyone differently.
+There is no telling if this vision condition will persist after the brain has healed.
 Most will find that their vision restores itself, but some people may experience visual acuity issues long after the brain heals.

 When this happens, vision therapy can help in the rehabilitation process.
 Vision therapy is a supervised medical process to naturally reduce symptoms of various vision conditions.

-It is easy to treat concussions, but that doesn’t mean we should consider them normal.
-Protect your head from injuries by wearing the proper head gear such as helmets, hard hats and other head protectors.
+Concussions are common, but that doesn’t mean we should consider them normal.
+They can seriously affect your vision.
+Protect your head from injuries by wearing the proper head gear such as helmets, hard hats, and other head protectors.